Zhangjiajie–Jishou–Huaihua high-speed railway

 The Zhangjiajie–Jishou–Huaihua high-speed railway is a high-speed railway in China.
-It is 246.9 km long and have a design speed of 350 km/h.
+It is 246.9 km long and has a design speed of 350 km/h.
 The line runs parallel to the Jiaozuo–Liuzhou railway, but on a faster alignment.
 It was opened on 6 December 2021.

 History

 Construction began on 18 December 2016.
 It was opened on 6 December 2021.

 Stations

 The line has the following stations: